delta-io/delta/README.md

 Delta Lake is a storage layer that brings scalable, ACID transactions to [Apache Spark](https://spark.apache.org) and other big-data engines.

-See the [Delta Lake Documentation](https://docs.delta.io) for more details on how to get started in Scala, Java or Python.
+See the [Delta Lake Documentation](https://docs.delta.io) for details on how to get started in Scala, Java, or Python.

 # Latest Binaries